envytools/envytools/hwdocs/falcon/timer.rst

 MMIO 0x030 / I[0x00c00]: TIME_HIGH
     Alias of PTIMER's TIME_HIGH register [MMIO 0x9410]

 Both of these registers are read-only.
-See `<../bus/ptimer.txt>`_ for more information about PTIMER.
+See :ref:`ptimer` for more information about PTIMER.

 .. _falcon-intr-watchdog: